oppo-us-research/PlaneMVS/README.md

 ### Config Parameters 📝 <a id="config"></a>

-The default model configuration parameter is defined at [src/config/defaults.py](src/config/defaults.py), and the data path parameters is listed at [src/config/paths_catalog.py](src/config/paths_catalog.py).
+The default model configuration parameters are defined at [src/config/defaults.py](src/config/defaults.py), and the data path parameters is listed at [src/config/paths_catalog.py](src/config/paths_catalog.py).

-The checkpoint loader is definied at [src/utils/checkpoint.py](src/utils/checkpoint.py).
+The model checkpoint loader is definied at [src/utils/checkpoint.py](src/utils/checkpoint.py).

 ### ScanNet Dataloader 🔃 <a id="scannet-dataloader"></a>